 Here are 5 Useful Tips to Winterize Your Home

 Where has the time gone?
-We can hardly believe that we are in the final months of 2017 and that winter is just around the corner.
-For Colorado residents, that means rain, sleet, snow, and ice – and lots of it!
+We can hardly believe that we are in the final months of the year and that winter is just around the corner.
+For Colorado residents, that means rain, sleet, snow, and ice - and lots of it!
 Without making the right winter preparations, you could end up with some serious water damage.
-To help you prevent melting snow, ice, and other sources of water from wreaking havoc on your property, we’ve compiled five of our smartest tips for effectively winterizing your home this 2017-2018 season.
+To help you prevent melting snow, ice, and other sources of water from wreaking havoc on your property, we’ve compiled five of our smartest tips for effectively winterizing your home.

 Tip #1: Clean Your Gutters and Downspouts